1999 IIHF Women's World Championship

-The 1999 IIHF Women's World Championships was held between March 8–14, 1999, in the city of Espoo in Finland.
+The 1999 IIHF Women's World Championships was held between March 8–14, 1999, in Espoo and Vantaa in Finland.
 Team Canada won their fifth consecutive gold medal at the World Championships defeating the United States.
 Canada skated to a solid 3–1 victory in the final to take the gold with a solid performance that saw them winning all five games.

 Finland picked up their fifth consecutive bronze medal, with a win over Sweden who had their strongest performance since 1992.

 Qualification

 The 1999 tournament created the format that has remained to the present, as the World Championships was greatly expanded to incorporate the European Championships and the Pacific Qualification Tournaments.
 There were a series of Qualification Tournaments Held to assign teams places in this first year, with the standard Promotion and Relegation model following after that.
 The top five nations from the Nagano Olympics were joined by three qualifiers.